What is DARLA?

 What ASR is used for the completely automated feature?

-We use a model trained on over 400 hours of speech data with the CMU Sphinx toolkit.
+We also have an older, in-house option, which is a model that is trained on over 400 hours of speech data with the CMU Sphinx toolkit.

 How can I evaluate the accuracy of the ASR transcriptions?